-Looking for the best things to do on Coronado Island with kids?
+Looking for the best things to do in Coronado Island with kids?

 You’ve come to the right place!
-We live near San Diego and absolutely love visiting Coronado, especially in the summertime when the weather is best!
+We live near San Diego and absolutely love Coronado, especially in the summertime when the weather is best.
+But honestly, there is no bad time of year to visit Coronado Island, which is why I keep going back again and again.

 Top 5 Picks: Family-Friendly Coronado Activities